 - slotted spoon

-- Place one or two pieces of Flanken on the bottom of the casserole.
-Scatter half of the sweet potatoes, white potatoes, prunes and carrots over the meat.
+- Place one or two pieces of flanken on the bottom of the casserole.
+Scatter half the sweet potatoes, white potatoes, prunes and carrots over the meat.
 Sprinkle half the brown sugar and lemon juice over this layer.
-Place the remaining Flanken on top and cover with all remaining ingredients.
+Place the remaining flanken on top and cover with all remaining ingredients.
 Fill the casserole with water until the ingredients are barely covered.
 Bring to a boil on top of the stove and then reduce heat to a simmer.
 Cover casserole.
 Simmer ingredients for 90 minutes.
 Remove from heat and cool.